Why don’t we know more about the Atlanta shooting victims?

 All four victims were older, with two in their 70s, one in her 60s and another in her 50s, according to members of the local Korean American community and workers at nearby businesses.
 Three worked at Gold Spa and the fourth at the Aromatherapy Spa across the street.

+“She would always tell me if anyone asks, that she works at a makeup parlor,” he told the news site.
+“So that’s what I fronted to everybody.
+The truth was she worked at a massage parlor and I knew that for a fact because she admitted it to me after I looked it up online.”

+Park said his mother had worked hard to support two children, and been an elementary school teacher in Korea before immigrating.

-The women at Gold Spa lived in a rental apartment in Duluth, Ga., a northern suburb of Atlanta that is a hub for Koreans in the region, according to local business owners and Atlantic K, a local media site.
-They traveled back and forth between their home and the spa every three days to a week.
+According to local business owners and Atlanta K, a local media site, the other Gold Spa employees lived in the same city, and a group traveled back and forth between their homes and the spa every three days to a week.

-“They were isolated and would eat and sleep over there in the spa,” said Lee Sang-yeon, president of Atlantic K. “They had very poor working conditions.”
+“They were isolated and would eat and sleep over there in the spa,” said Lee Sang-yeon, president of Atlanta K. “They had very poor working conditions.”

 Lee said the women were known to acquaintances and customers only by their last names.
 That is not unusual in Korean custom, which often emphasizes titles rather than proper names.
 But it has made the investigation into their identities difficult.